PoignardAzur/poignardazur.github.io/_posts/2022-01-04-better-quote-errors.md

 So far so good, it's a very readable error that tells us what went wrong: we made a typo when writing the type `i32`.

-Now let's imagine some more complicated, but similar code:
+Now let's imagine some more complicated, but similar code, using declarative macros:

 ```rust
 macro_rules! create_function {